-You can download posix_ipc version 0.9.6 [MD5 sum] [SHA1 sum] which contains the source code, setup.py, installation instructions and sample code.
+You can download posix_ipc version 0.9.8 [MD5 sum] [SHA1 sum] which contains the source code, setup.py, installation instructions and sample code.
 The exact same posix_ipc tarball is also available on PyPI.
 You can also find the posix_ipc source code on BitBucket.

 You might want to read all of the changes in this version and about some known bugs.